lschnell8/lschnell8/README.md

 #### Hello!
 I'm Lindsay.

-I have no personal pronouns (not to say that I don't use pronouns, I just don't have a preference for which ones you use she/her, they/them, he/him, etc.).
+I have no pronoun preference.
 I'm a jack of many trades troubleshooter expanding my horizons as well as growing and adapting my skills into a software engineering career.
 I enjoy solving problems with intuitive, innovative solutions and helping others.
 I believe there's always room for improvement and that individuality should be embraced and cultivated to grow a progressive furture.
 In my off time, I enjoy being outdoors, traveling, fishing, hiking, garage projects, and more.

 ### GitHub Stats